swanson/swanson.github.com/_posts/2011-07-09-digging-around-the-github-v3-api.md

 or pushing changes (theoretically possible now that you can Edit files online and commit the changes through the web interface?).

+*(Addendum: the v2 did have read access to git objects, but not write access, as technoweenie from Github points out [here](http://news.ycombinator.com/item?id=2746877))*

 Anyways, the Github v3 API exposes all the
 [raw git data](http://developer.github.com/v3/git/) now, so that seems like a much more robust way to go.